Retrieve custom metadata values

 Content-Type: application/json

-When using JWT authentication, the API requests includes specific headers.
-In the
+When using JWT authentication, the API request includes specific headers.
+In the request header,

-request header, specify Bearer Token for authorization, add the token,
+specify Bearer Token for authorization, add the token, and specify

-and specify application/json for content type.
-These headers are
+application/json for content type.
+These headers are automatically added when

 Authorization: Bearer Token {token}